keu/docs/astro/connect-gcp.md

 <TabItem value="VPC peering">

-Every Astro cluster runs in a dedicated Virtual Private Network (VPC).
+Every Astro cluster runs in a dedicated Virtual Private Cloud (VPC).
 To set up a private connection between an Astro VPC and a GCP VPC, you can create a VPC peering connection.
 VPC peering ensures private and secure connectivity, reduces network transit costs, and simplifies network layouts.

 To create a VPC peering connection between an Astro VPC and a GCP VPC, contact [Astronomer support](https://cloud.astronomer.io/support) and provide the following information: